jdarcy/negative-lookup/README.md

 * Locking on the cache for when we're called concurrently.

 This is intended to be a learning tool.
-I might not get back to this code myself for a long time, but I always time to help anyone who's learning to write translators.
+I might not get back to this code myself for a long time, but I always have time to help anyone who's learning to write translators.
 If you want to help move it along, *please* fork and send me pull requests.